changhyeon743/biary/Pods/SwiftRater/README.md

 ```
 ### Carthage

-SwiftRoutes is compatible with [Carthage](https://github.com/Carthage/Carthage).
+SwiftRater is compatible with [Carthage](https://github.com/Carthage/Carthage).
 Add it to your `Cartfile`:

 ```ruby
 github "takecian/SwiftRater"